-For withdrawals initiated by the student (voluntary): A student who desires to withdraw from classes at the University should go to the Office of the Vice President for Student Development (Riggs 304) and make written application for official withdrawal (some students may eligible for a medical or other leave of absence.
-See Leave of Absence policy.
-All credits will be computed as of the date when application is made to the Office of Student Development.
+For withdrawals initiated by the student (voluntary): A student who desires to withdraw from classes at the University should meet with the Retention Specialist in Zimmerman 208F and make written application for official withdrawal See Leave of Absence policy.
+All credits will be computed as of the date when application is made.
 The student must follow the withdrawal procedures.
 Simply not attending classes does not withdraw the student from school.
 The complete statement of the Withdrawal Policy, including the refund policy, is published in the Evangel University Vision Catalog.
 See full Withdrawal Policy.